 One of the primary problems with the shoulder is that it is a highly mobile ball-and-socket joint.
 Another problem is that the internal rotators of the shoulder are much bigger and stronger than the external rotators.
 Consequently, the external rotators are typically the weakest link in the shoulder joint.

 The rotator cuff muscles predominantly stabilize the glenohumeral joint, but also contribute significantly to movement.

 The four rotator cuff muscles are:

-The external rotators of the shoulder are the infraspinatus, teres minor and posterior deltoid.
+The external rotators of the shoulder are the infraspinatus, teres minor and posterior deltoid, the latter of which is not part of the rotor cuff.
 So, just two of the four rotator cuff muscles perform external rotation of the upper arm.